dariowho/Due/README.md

 ## Run

-Once the package is installed, you can run a simple agent over XMPP with the following Python code:
+Once the package is installed, you can run a simple agent with the following Python code:

 ```python
 # Instantiate an Agent